Tulsa International Airport: Lufthansa Technik Component Services

 Lufthansa Technik Component Services LLC (LTCS), a subsidiary of Lufthansa Technik AG, is headquartered at Tulsa Airport.
 LTCS provides maintenance, repair and overhaul (MRO) services to airlines.
 The Tulsa location includes the departments of Production and Product Development Engineering, the department of Finance and Controlling as well as Human Resources Management, Strategic Purchasing and a Customer Service team.
 The workshops and various department occupy an area of 72000 ft2.

+Quantum Space

+In May, 2026, construction was announced of a parts manufacturing facility for the company Quantum Space, to be located in the Spartan Building, being one of the original hangers for the airport.
+This will become Quantum’s primary site for production of precision spacecraft parts, as well as large propulsion tanks.

+Park Aerospace

+In July of 2026, Park Aerospace Corp announced a new composites manufacturing facility at TIA.
+The $65 million, 18-acre installation is expected to be completed in 2028.

+Agile Space Industries

+Agile Space Industries announced construction of the Tulsa Space Test Center in July of 2026, said facility being for the testing of rocket engines.
+Officials anticipated this to be the center of a Tulsa Space Park, being a magnet for other industries.

+Federal Inspection Services–General Aviation Facility

+In May 2026, a new $42 million, 45,000-square-foot Customs building, technically the Federal Inspection Services–General Aviation Facility, opened at the airport replacing an existing 1,200-square-foot Customs and Border Protection office.
+Direct commercial international flights to Mexico started the same month.

 Public transportation

-MetroLink Tulsa operates public transport service to the main terminal via Route 201 Monday through Saturday, with 45 minute frequency on weekdays and 65 minute frequency on Saturdays.
+MetroLink Tulsa operates public transport service to the main terminal via Route 201470 - Garnett | Routes in Service Monday through Saturday, with 45 minute frequency on weekdays and 65 minute frequency on Saturdays.

 Departures / arrivals

 Although generally single-level, the entry section of the airport has separate departure and arrival curbs; the inner Apache Drive for departures and outer Airport Drive for arrivals.
 Baggage claim carousels are located on Airport Drive on the Arrival upper-level curb.
 TIA has six baggage carousels in service.
-Currently American Airlines, Delta, and Allegiant on carousels 1, 2, and 3, and Southwest, United, and Frontier are 4, 5, and 6.
+Currently Alaska, Allegiant, American and Delta use carousels 1, 2, and 3.
+Southwest, United and Frontier use carousels 4, 5, and 6.